awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 ## Adding extensions to container images<a name="extensions-images"></a>

-You can add internal and external extensions to your [container image](lambda-images.md)\.
-An internal extension runs in the main container process, and an external extension runs as an independent process in the container\.
+You can add extensions to your [container image](lambda-images.md)\.
 The ENTRYPOINT [container image setting](images-create.md#images-parms) specifies the main process for the container\.
 Configure the ENTRYPOINT and CMD settings in the Dockerfile, or as an override in the function configuration\.
-Internal extensions and other in\-process tools run in the process that the ENTRYPOINT specifies\.

 You can run multiple processes within a container\.
 Lambda provides a built\-in server that manages the lifecycle of the main process and any additional processes\.
 The server uses the Extensions API to communicate with each external extension\.